Skip to section

 Exclude: Personal Statement Written In 3rd Person.

-Writing your personal profile in the third person is old-fashioned and, quite frankly, makes for uncomfortable reading.
+Writing your resume profile in the third person is old-fashioned and, quite frankly, makes for uncomfortable reading.
 Interestingly, it’s one of the most common resume mistakes made by lawyers.

 As an introduction to your brand, your resume needs to connect with recruiters on a personal level.
 Writing it in the first person facilitates that.
 So instead of: